dsouzadilton/backrground-animations-using-html-and-css/README.md

 # backrground-animations-using-html-and-css
-This repository compiled from various resources, contains code for various background animations for a webpage.
+This repository is compiled from various resources & contains code for various background animations for a webpage.

 1. Bg-Bubbles.html
 This creates upward floating bubbles in the background of your webpage.